-When it comes to buying the perfect pair of Bluetooth headphones for running, things just got a lot smarter.
+When it comes to buying the perfect pair of Bluetooth headphones for running, the options on offer are as smart as ever.
 The latest models can check heart rate from the ear and monitor a host of other fitness metrics, making them powerful training tools.

 Read this: Best GPS running watches to buy